DiegoArnaudin/PIC-CCS-CH376-Driver/README.md

  CH376 Library for Microchip PIC with CCS C Compiler

-It uses UART to communicate with CH376 USB Host Actually it only opens a file for reading.
+It uses UART to communicate with CH376 USB Host Currently it only opens a file for reading.

 Usage: